Fujifilm X100F vs Canon 760D

 - More modern: Is somewhat more recent (announced 1 year and 11 months after the 760D).

-Reasons to prefer the Canon EOS 760D:
+Arguments in favor of the Canon EOS 760D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.